bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 your website on every single browser that exists but generally, if your standards compliant and you&apos;re accessible, it&apos;s going to work everywhere that the user is accessing it from.
-That&apos;s an introduction to this class.
-I look forward to teaching you more and feel free to engage with the teaching assistants and myself throughout this lecture, if you ever feel like you&apos;re struggling.
+That&apos;s an introduction to this class.</p>

+<p>I look forward to teaching you more and feel free to
+engage with the teaching assistants and myself throughout this lecture, if you ever feel like you&apos;re struggling.
 The goal of this class is introduction.
 I want you to feel comfortable engaging with